Guidelines for Records Officers

 A Records Officer is "the individual appointed by the chief administrative officer of each governmental entity, or political subdivision to work with state archives in the care, maintenance, scheduling, designation, classification, disposal, and preservation of records" (UCA 63G-2-103(21) (2008)).
 A Records Officer is someone in the office that is knowledgeable about the office's records and who has been authorized to make decisions concerning them.
 The responsibilities of a records officer include:

-- Developing and providing oversight of records management programs in their agency, including training others in their agency to follow established records management guidelines, policies, and retention schedules.
+- Developing and providing oversight of records and information management programs in their agency, including training others in their agency to follow established records and information management guidelines, policies, and retention schedules.

 - Serving as the contact person with the Archives.
-Records Officers may contact the records analyst team at the Archives at (801) 538-3863.
-We offer in-office agency training and support for records management questions.
+Records Officers may contact the RIM specialists at the Archives at (801) 538-3863.
+We offer in-office agency training and support for records and information management questions.

 - Inventorying agency records, developing agency retention schedules, and obtaining agency approvals.
 The latter refers to agency signatures needed before 1) retention schedules may be sent to the State Records Committee for approval, or 2) records stored at the State Records Center can be destroyed.